 Left is the wreath I made a few years back, right is the wreath I made this year.
 I love both so much for different reasons!
 Which is your favorite?
 There’s no wrong answer – let me know in the comments!

 For more Christmas content, be sure to check out my ultimate guide to a zero waste Christmas.
+Also, check out these unique holiday decoration ideas for more sustainable options.

 Enjoyed this post?
 Be sure to share it!
 If you like my content, sign up for my newsletter to get notified every time I write a new blog post.
 To support me even further, please consider buying me a cup of tea to help support my blog.